dan-leo/masters/thesis/v8/thesis.md

-Although most users interact only with the UE which runs its own proprietary firmware stack, NB-IoT also has a complex backend architecture.
+Although most users interact only with the UE device which runs its own proprietary firmware stack, NB-IoT also has a complex backend architecture.

 ## LTE Architecture

 ![LTE_classic_architecture](../images/LTE_classic_architecture.png)

 The complexities of LTE architecture further increases the chance of performance degradation with respect to 3GPP specifications due to the vast array of setup parameters.
-It would be beneficial to analyze the performance of multiple UE against various MNO vendors.
-It is important to note that MNOs may use various vendors in their architecture, and thus this study is mainly focused on the eNodeB vendor which is also UE facing and has the greatest chance of performance degradation due network quality, RF interference and so forth.
+It would be beneficial to analyze the performance of multiple UE devices against various MNO vendors.
+It is important to note that MNOs may use various vendors in their architecture, and thus this study is mainly focused on the eNodeB vendor which is also UE device facing and has the greatest chance of performance degradation due network quality, RF interference and so forth.

 * Both UDP socket commands and datagram commands use the IP data transport through the SGi.

-## Performance evaluation
+## Performance Evaluation

 It would be useful for the application developer to know the boundaries resulting from this approach.
 Drawbacks and optimizations targeting IoT can be discussed.
 The application developer is a potential adopter of the technology and focuses on parameters that fall within end-user control.